joseasoler/tradergen/FEATURES.md

 * **[Vanilla Factions Expanded - Insectoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2149755445):**

-  * The bio-engineering supplier gets access to insectoid-themed versions of these specializations: craftsmanship, draper, gourmet, hunting, husbandry and wealth.
+  * The bio-engineering supplier gets access to insectoid-themed versions of these specializations: caveworld, craftsmanship, draper, gourmet, hunting, husbandry and wealth.

   * The bio-engineering supplier will now purchase most really expensive items that could be resold for profit.
 It will also purchase insect jelly related items and kibble.